F1 2020 (video game): Features

-The Circuit Zandvoort and the Hanoi Street Circuit — circuits which were new to the championship in 2020 — are included in the game despite the cancellations of the Dutch and Vietnamese Grands Prix.
-The 70th Anniversary, Eifel, Emilia Romagna, Portuguese, Sakhir, Styrian, Turkish and Tuscan Grands Prix, eight events that were added to the 2020 calendar, are not featured as well as the Nürburgring, the Imola Circuit, the Portimão Circuit, the Bahrain International Circuit "Outer Circuit" layout, the Istanbul Park and the Mugello Circuit, as they use circuits that host other events.
+The COVID-19 pandemic led to the postponement or cancellation of several planned rounds of the 2020 Formula 1 World Championship, with races at other circuits held.
+The Circuit Zandvoort and the Hanoi Circuit — circuits which were new to the championship in 2020 — are included in the game despite the cancellations of the Dutch and Vietnamese Grands Prix.
+The 70th Anniversary, Eifel, Emilia Romagna, Portuguese, Sakhir, Styrian, Turkish and Tuscan Grands Prix, eight events that were added to the 2020 calendar, are not included as well as the Nürburgring, the Imola Circuit, the Portimão Circuit, the Bahrain International Circuit "Outer Circuit" layout, the Istanbul Park and the Mugello Circuit, as they use circuits that host other events.
+As the Vietnamese Grand Prix has not been held in the years since its intended debut in the 2020 season, the Hanoi Circuit's appearance in F1 2020 remains the only official representation of the completed circuit in any form.

 F1 2020 introduces a team management feature known as "My Team" which allows the player to create, own, and run an eleventh team.
 The player will initially need to choose an engine supplier, recruit a second driver, design a livery and sign sponsors.
 As the career mode progresses, they will be able to upgrade the facilities at their team's headquarters and hire staff to continue development.
 This supplements the development tree used to upgrade the car.
 Codemasters had previously used the My Team mode in Dirt 4, a part of the Dirt Rally franchise.

 In career mode players now have the choice to do a half, or a full Formula 2 season or only do three races as in F1 2019, known as the F2 Feeder Series, although there is no longer a rivalry story-line and no fictional drivers other than that created by the player.
 When playing in Formula 1, players can choose between three different season lengths of ten, sixteen or twenty-two races.
 They are also able to create a custom calendar should they choose a shorter season length.
-The driver's "acclaim" or experience level determine their virtual pay; even though this virtual money is not used in the career mode.
+The driver's "acclaim" or experience level determine their virtual pay, even though this virtual money is not used in the career mode.